|

 -

-beside snare and hihat are squarewave based (with different pulse widths
+all sounds beside snare and hihat are squarewave or sawtooth based and

 -